 Place each new section in fresh potting mix

-Pop your mother String of Pearls plant back into its original pot (or downsize slightly if you have taken away a substantial amount of the original plant as this will help with stability and avoiding waterlogged soil).
+Pop your mother plant back into its original pot (or downsize slightly if you have taken away a substantial amount of the original plant as this will help with stability and avoiding waterlogged soil).
 Then pot your new plant(s) into well-draining potting mix.
-Make sure you are always using fresh soil as bacteria and pests can linger in the soil without you knowing.
+Make sure you are always using fresh soil as bacteria and pests can linger in the soil without you knowing. f

 Continue your normal String of Pearls plant care routine

-You’re all done, your String of Pearls propagation is complete!
-Make sure that your String of Pearls is getting enough light and warmth and before you know it, they’ll be big enough to propagate again!
+Make sure that your new plant is getting enough light and warmth and before you know it, they’ll be big enough to take cuttings from again.

 String of Pearls Propagation FAQs

-String of Pearls propagation is actually fairly quick compared to a lot of other houseplants and you should expect to see some roots growing after only a couple of weeks.
+It can actually be fairly quick compared to a lot of other houseplants and you should expect to see some roots growing after only a couple of weeks.
 But it can sometimes be unpredictable so just make sure your cuttings are getting enough light and warmth and you should see roots in no time.

-When is the best time of year to propagate my String of Pearls?
+When is the best time of year to begin?

-We always recommend propagating in spring/ summer as this gives your new String of Pearls plants plenty of sunshine and warmth to grow new roots and leaves.
-If you are propagating through the method of division, you can get away with propagating at other times of the year as the plants already have an established root system.
+We always recommend beginning the process in spring/ summer as this gives your new plants plenty of sunshine and warmth to grow new roots and leaves.
+If you are using the division method, you can get away with propagating at other times of the year as the plants already have an established root system.

-Propagating stem cuttings in autumn and winter will be much slower as this is the dormant period for your String of Pearls and you risk your cuttings dying before they can root so success rates are lower.
+Taking stem cuttings in autumn and winter will be much slower as this is the dormant period for your plant and you risk your cuttings dying before they can root so success rates are lower.

-What type of potting mix should I use when propagating my String of Pearls?
+What type of potting mix should I use?

 Can I use rooting hormone when propagating my String of Pearls?

-Using rooting hormone in the form of gel or powder is completely optional when propagating your String of Pearls.
+Using rooting hormone in the form of gel or powder is completely optional.
 These will help to encourage and strengthen root growth so are good to the stem cutting and layering methods.
 But you can still see a lot of healthy growth without it so it’s a personal choice.

 Will a grow light be useful for my String of Pearls cuttings?

-Grow lights are great to use when propagating houseplants as they provide ideal light conditions to boost healthy growth.
-We recommend using them when propagating your String of Pearls if your home doesn’t get that much natural sunlight.
+Grow lights are great to use as they provide ideal light conditions to boost healthy growth.
+We recommend using them if your home doesn’t get that much natural sunlight.

 You can also use grow lights on your mature houseplants over autumn and winter when the days are shorter and darker so are a great investment for all plant parents.